JNRowe-retired/dotbash/README.rst

 If you find any problems with the configuration files in this repository either drop me an email_ or file an issue_.
-Locally, bugs are managed with `Bugs Everywhere`_, so if you're working with a clone of the repository you can report, list and fix bugs directly in the repository [#]_.
+Locally, bugs are managed with ditz_, so if you're working with a clone of the repository you can report, list and fix bugs directly in the repository [#]_.

 Installation
 ------------